 Need for expert help

 Specialist software is invaluable in carrying out price sensitivity analysis and other econometric modelling.
 Care is needed to avoid confusion of the results with natural seasonality or inherent trends in market size or share.
-Forecast Solutions can expertly carry out the work using specialist statistical software, analysing the price effects and the influence of economic indices, sales force calling or other potential causal factors.
+Forecast Solutions can expertly carry out the work using specialist statistical software, analysing the effect of price change and the influence of unseasonal weather, economic indices, sales force calling or other potential causal factors.
 The results can then be taken into account in defining pricing strategy, other business strategy and the demand forecasting process.